Honolulu International Airport

 Airport information desk: +1 808 836 6413.

-Major car hire companies represented at the airport include Avis, Budget, Dollar, Hertz and National.
+Car hire companies represented at the airport include Advantage, Avis, Budget, Enterprise, Hertz and National.
 Some other car rental companies are located off-site and provide buses to ferry passengers to their offices; it's worth checking the rental companies' location before booking.

-Taxis are available; the ride to Waikiki Beach takes around 20 minutes and has a flat fare of $30.
+Taxis are available; the ride to Waikiki takes around 20 minutes and has a metered fare of $40.
+Fares may be slightly more if it's rush hour or peak travel time.

 Transfer between terminals